gabrielbazan/lycheepy/README.md

 ### Repository Structure

-First of all, lets talk about the repository organization.
+First, lets talk about the repository organization.
 At the root of it, we basically have three directories:
  * [lycheepy](/lycheepy), which contains the source code.
  * [doc](/doc), which contains the documentation.
  * [tests](/tests), which contains functional, and (in the future) unitary tests.